Observation of Nagaoka Polarons in a Fermi-Hubbard Quantum Simulator: Discussion and Outlook

 \begin{dfigure*}{f2}

 {\textbf{Emergence of Nagaoka polarons around particle dopants.} (\textbf{a}) Quantum gas microscopy enables us to directly investigate how a single dopant affects its spin environment.
 We observe the resulting ferromagnetic Nagaoka polaron around single doublon dopants by extracting the connected doublon-spin-spin correlation function $C_\text{dss}(|\mathbf{d}|)$ from quantum snapshots.
 The radius of the ferromagnetic bubble increases upon increasing the interaction strength from $U/t = \UDSi$ to $\UDSv$.
-The three-point correlations are averaged over sites with filling larger than 0.95, and radially averaged. (\textbf{b}) The correlations $C_\text{dss}$ are significantly positive up to a distance $|\mathbf{d}| = 2.5$ from the doubly occupied site at $U/t = \UDSv$.
+The three-point correlations are averaged over lattice sites with filling larger than 0.95, then bond averaged according to the spatial symmetries of the triangular lattice, which contains the two reflections indicated with dashed-dotted lines in the leftmost panel. (\textbf{b}) The correlations $C_\text{dss}$ are significantly positive up to a distance $|\mathbf{d}| = 2.5$ from the doubly occupied site at $U/t = \UDSv$.
 Bonds within a radial distance of 0.15 are averaged together.
 Here and in the following, errorbars indicate the $1\sigma$ confidence interval. (\textbf{c}) Increasing $U$ suppresses the superexchange energy $J = 4t^2/U$ that determines the magnetic properties of the Hubbard model at half-filling.
-Our experimental temperatures $T$ in the Mott insulating regime exceed this energy scale while remaining smaller than the tunneling energy $t$, which strongly points at the kinetic origin of the observed magnetic correlations. (\textbf{d}) Strong quantum interference on triangular plaquettes results in positive correlations $C_\text{dss}$ at the shortest distance $|\mathbf{d}| = \sqrt{3}/2$ over a wide range of interactions $U/t$ (see Methods~\ref{subsubsec:plaquette}), while the sign of the correlator averaged on the next-nearest bonds $|\mathbf{d}| = \sqrt{7}/2$ and $|\mathbf{d}| = 3/2$ reverses between the Fermi liquid and the Mott insulating regimes. } \end{dfigure*}
+Our experimental temperatures $T$ in the Mott insulating regime exceed this energy scale while remaining smaller than the tunneling energy $t$, which strongly points at the kinetic origin of the observed magnetic correlations. (\textbf{d}) Strong quantum interference on triangular plaquettes results in positive correlations $C_\text{dss}$ at the shortest distance $|\mathbf{d}| = \sqrt{3}/2$ over a wide range of interactions $U/t$ (dark-blue circles; see Methods~\ref{subsubsec:plaquette}), while the sign of the correlator averaged on the next-nearest bonds $|\mathbf{d}| = \sqrt{7}/2$ and $|\mathbf{d}| = 3/2$ reverses between the Fermi liquid and the Mott insulating regimes (light-blue circles).
+These experimental data at short-range are captured by numerical simulations performed at half-filling (squares) and 3\% particle doping (crosses), performed at temperature $T/t = 0.5$ with Determinant Quantum Monte Carlo (DQMC) for $U/t \leq 12$ and Numerical Linked-Cluster Expansion (NLCE) for $U/t \geq 15$. } \end{dfigure*}

 \begin{dfigure*}{f3}